 In the ordinary course of business, Toronto Hydro is subject to various legal actions and claims with customers, suppliers, former employees and other parties.
 On an ongoing basis, Toronto Hydro assesses the likelihood of any adverse judgments or outcomes as well as potential ranges of probable costs and losses.
 A determination of the provision required, if any, for these contingencies is made after an analysis of each individual issue.
 The provision may change in the future due to new developments in each matter or changes in approach, such as a change in settlement strategy.
-If damages were awarded under these actions, Toronto Hydro would make a claim under their liability insurance which Toronto Hydro believes would cover any damages which may become payable by Toronto Hydro in connection with these actions.
+If damages were awarded under these actions, Toronto Hydro would make a claim under any applicable liability insurance policies which Toronto Hydro believes would cover any damages which may become payable by Toronto Hydro in connection with these actions, subject to such claim not being disputed by the insurer.